Supported Indicators

 def on_data(self, slice: Slice) -> None:

-if self.rsi.IsReady:
+if self.rsi.is_ready:

-# The current value of self.rsi is represented by self.rsi.Current.Value
+# The current value of self.rsi is represented by self.rsi.current.value

-self.plot("RelativeStrengthIndex", "rsi", self.rsi.Current.Value)
+self.plot("RelativeStrengthIndex", "rsi", self.rsi.current.value)

 # Plot all attributes of self.rsi